 Sales and Marketing

 Pitching Thermo Fisher's offerings is a team of direct sales personnel; it has some 12,000 sales people overall.
 The company also uses e-commerce, third-party distributors, and other channels.
 It ramped up marketing efforts in 2014 with a big increase in advertising spending.
-It spent $47.7 million in 2014, up from $33.2 million in 2012.
+It spent $47.7 million in 2014, up from $33.2 million in 2013.

 While acquisitions continue to be a strong component in Thermo Fisher's growth strategy, the company also uses divestitures to keep its business focused.
 In 2014 it sold its cell culture, gene modulation, and magnetic beads businesses to GE Healthcare for $1 billion.
 Later that year it sold Cole-Parmer Instrument Company to private equity firm GTCR for $480 million.
 Cole-Parmer makes laboratory equipment under the brands Masterflex, Oakton, and Digi-Sense.